Learning Transfer Operators by Kernel Density Estimation: Frobenius-Perron and the Classical Ulam-Galerkin Method for Estimation

-In \cite{bollt2013applied}, we interpreted the random sampling associated with Eq.~(\ref{est2}) as a Monte-Carlo integration estimate involved with projection onto basis functions, Eq.~(\ref{est3}).
-Now in the next sections, we will encode this same expression as a histogram based density estimator of a Bayesian interpretation of the transfer operator.
+In \cite{bollt2013applied} the random sampling associated with \cref{est2} was interpreted as a Monte-Carlo integration estimate involved with projection onto basis functions as in \cref{est3}.
+Now in the next sections, we will encode this same expression as a histogram-based density estimator of a Bayesian interpretation of the transfer operator.
 This will open the door to considering a different kind of error analysis, as well as other estimators.

-A sample of data for the Logistic map, and a random map Logistic map perturbed by truncated normal distribution noise, is shown in Fig.~\ref{fig1} and \ref{figs}.
-An Ulam-Galerkin estimate of the stochastic matrices Eq.~(\ref{est3}) are shown in Fig.~\ref{fig2}-\ref{fig4}, with further interpretation as a histogram estimator as described in the next section of corresponding Bayesian estimators.
+A sample of data from the Logistic map, both unperturbed as well as with noise drawn from a truncated normal distribution, is shown in \cref{fig1,figs}. \cref{fig1} compares the sample data for the standard Logistic map and the perturbed version in the $(x_n, x_{n+1})$ plane.
+The data is obtained by taking $N=1,000$ samples of $(x_n, x_{n+1})$ pairs, with the former following approximately the invariant distribution $\rho_X(x)=\frac{1}{\pi\sqrt{x(1-x)}}$, while the latter system is obtained by adding noise to the standard Logistic map. \cref{figs} further discusses the kernel of the Frobenius-Perron operator for perturbed the Logistic map.
+The kernel is shown for different standard deviations, namely $\sigma=0.025$, $\sigma=0.05$, and $\sigma=0.1$, and reveals the distinctive "bumps" observed in the distribution.
+These bumps are a direct result of the bounded domain requirement, which ensures that the distribution remains a probability distribution with a unity integral, $\int_{\Omega} \rho(x)dx=1$.
+The insights obtained from this figure provide a better understanding of the effect of noise on the dynamics of the system.

+Estimating the density of the logistic map data $(x_n, x_{n+1})$ using the histogram estimation method, as shown in \cref{fig2,fig4,fig5}, provides a starting point for discussing density estimation theory while reinterpreting the estimation of the Frobenius-Perron operator using the Ulam method as a histogram density estimation method.
+In these figures, we estimate the distributions $\rho_X(x)$ (left), $\rho_{X'X} (x',x)$ (middle), and $\rho_{X'|X}(x'|x)$ (right).
+These figures offer insights into various aspects of estimation.
+For instance, Figure \cref{fig2} showcases these estimates for a sample orbit of size $N=1,000$ (top row) and $N=10,000$ (bottom row) for the logistic map.
+The estimation is performed using a bin-width of $1/K$ with $K=40$, and a grid of $40 \times 40$ cells is employed for the joint distribution estimate.
+The rightmost estimate, $\rho_{X'|X}(x'|x)$, is obtained using the methods described in \cref{est1,est2,est3,est4,eq:UG}.
+The larger sample orbit in the bottom row provides smoother and more accurate estimates of the true distributions with reduced variability.

+Additionally, in \cref{fig4}, estimation is performed with $K=10$ and $10 \times 10$ cells for the marginal, joint, and conditional distributions.
+This results in less variance at the expense of increased bias due to the wider bandwidth (see, \cref{Sec:TheoryDen}).
+Furthermore, \cref{fig5} showcases the histogram density estimates for data from a random logistic map orbit with truncated normal distribution noise ($\sigma=0.02$).
+These estimates exhibit similar variability versus bias characteristics to the noiseless scenario, even with the presence of noise.
+However, it is worth noting that the marginal distribution estimate of the invariant distribution appears significantly less smooth in this case.